2025 FIFA Intercontinental Cup

-The 2025 FIFA Intercontinental Cup is the second edition of the FIFA Intercontinental Cup, an annual club association football tournament organised by FIFA.
-The tournament comprises the six teams that won the previous edition of the continental championships in each FIFA confederation, playing each other in a single-elimination bracket, and takes place from 14 September to 17 December 2025.
+The 2025 FIFA Intercontinental Cup (officially known as the FIFA Intercontinental Cup Qatar 2025 presented by Aramco for sponsorship reasons) was the second edition of the FIFA Intercontinental Cup, an annual club association football tournament organised by FIFA.
+The tournament comprised the six teams that won the previous edition of the continental championships in each FIFA confederation, playing each other in a single-elimination bracket, and took place from 14 September to 17 December 2025.

-The tournament broadly maintains the format of the previous annual versions of the FIFA Club World Cup, which was expanded and reorganised into a quadrennial tournament with more entrants, with the exception of changes to venues for the initial rounds.
-The last three matches will take place in Ahmad bin Ali Stadium in Al Rayyan, Qatar.
+The tournament broadly maintained the format of the previous annual versions of the FIFA Club World Cup, which was expanded and reorganised into a quadrennial tournament with more entrants, with the exception of changes to venues for the initial rounds.
+The last three matches took place in Ahmad bin Ali Stadium in Al Rayyan, Qatar.

-Real Madrid are the defending champions, but they are not able to defend their title after being eliminated by Arsenal in the quarter-finals of the 2024–25 UEFA Champions League.
+Real Madrid were the defending champions, but they were not able to defend their title after being eliminated by Arsenal in the quarter-finals of the 2024–25 UEFA Champions League.
+The eventual winners of that competition Paris Saint-Germain went on to win the Intercontinental Cup for the first time in their history after beating Flamengo marking their first club world champions title.

 Format

 The details were approved by the FIFA Council on 17 December 2023, with the format formally confirmed on 20 September 2024.